duniter/duniter/readme.md

 **Peer-to-peer crypto-currency**

-uCoin fully relies on PGP cryptographically-signed data to describe a currency, and provide P2P synchronization mecanisms to allow decentralization of data.
+uCoin fully relies on PGP to describe crypto-currencies and provide P2P synchronization mecanisms to allow data decentralization.

-**Universal Dividend for people**
+**Universal Dividend - for people**

 uCoin uses [Human Dividend Currency format](https://github.com/c-geek/ucoin/blob/master/doc/HDC.md) to describe the monetary system, where money is issued directly and exclusively to individuals of the monetary community.

-**Universal Dividend by people**
+**Universal Dividend - by people**

 Even better, money of Universal Dividend is issued **BY** people.
 This is a currency where **U** coin.
 Individuals are the only ones who may issue money, and choose the unities they desire.